" " " " Creative Arts

 2. Exhibits will not be released prior to release dates.

-3. To help maintain fairness and clarity in the judging and display process exhibitors may enter only one (1) item per Class number, but you may enter multiple classes.
+3. To help maintain fairness and clarity in the judging and display process exhibitors may enter only four (4) items per Class number, but you may enter multiple classes.
 If an entry consists of multiple pieces it will be considered a set.
-Similar or like items may not be entered in different classes.
-Items should be entered in the class where they most fit.
+Entries consisting of multiple pieces will be judged as a single set.
+Similar or duplicate items may not be entered in different classes.
+Exhibits should be entered in the class that best represents the item.
+Exhibitors who enter multiple items in the same class will receive a premium award only for their highest-placing entry.
+Additional entries may receive ribbons at the judge’s discretion if deemed worthy.

-4. Items made from a kit must be noted.
+4. Items made from a kit must be noted and entered into the correct class in their division.

-11. Only articles listed in the Department Classes will be accepted for entry.
+11. Only items listed in the department classes are eligible for entry.

 13. Exhibitors must be legal residents, military or student residents of the State of Utah.